 - To create a mystery (what we deal with on this website, for the most part)

-- To make an emotional impact (whether negative or positive)
+- To create an emotional impact (whether negative or positive)

-Some writers will kill minor characters as a way to expel them from the plot, but good writers know that sometimes, even offing a minor character is a clever way to pluck the some heartstrings.
+Some writers will kill minor characters as a way to expel them from the plot, but good writers know that sometimes, killing off a minor character can also be a clever way to pluck some heartstrings.

-Killing off a random character is one of the easiest ways to create a tangled mystery.
+Killing off a stranger is one of the easiest ways to set up a tangled mystery.
 Murder guarantees some kind of plot line.
-In most noir stories, a murder sparks the interest of the hard-boiled detective, and she sets off to find the killer and make a buck from his latest client, which she will likely spend on hard liquor and a new fedora.
+In most mystery thrillers, a murder sparks the interest of the hard-boiled detective, and she sets off to find the killer and make a buck from her latest client, which she will likely spend on hard liquor and a new fedora.

 This type of death is most effective at the beginning of a story, where they set off the main plot thread, and typical noir thrillers give little to no information about the deceased.
-Readers uncover the mystery as the protagonist does, keeping the simple but suspenseful plot line intact.
+Readers uncover the mystery as the protagonist does, maintaining a simple but suspenseful plot line.

-The same conventions go for killing a character to create a revenge arc, that way the revenge arc has adequate time to play out throughout the story, and the focus can fall to the relationship between your dead and living characters, and how your protagonist deals with death, justice, and vengeance and how those perceptions may change over time.
+The same conventions apply to killing a character to inspire a revenge arc, because the revenge arc needs adequate time to play out through the story, and the focus can fall to the relationship between your dead and living characters.
+How does your protagonist deal with death, justice, and vengeance, and how might that change over time?

 But wait—in Lord if the Rings, Gandalf dies in much the same manner as Barbossa, and then returns from the grave as well, and we bawl every single time.
 How is his death any different?
 Watching Gandalf die has a heavy finality to it.
 When Gandalf dies, he dies.
 He may come back in The Two Towers, but it’s not the second or third time he’s pulled this stunt.
 Gandalf’s death and resurrection not only drives the fellowship forward, it serves the additional purpose of transforming the old wizard from wizened Gandalf the Grey into Gandalf the White, a war general and formidable opponent to the evil Saruman.

 Instead, I would like to point out some well-written, well handled character deaths in television mysteries.
 If it wasn’t already obvious, spoilers for everything from here on out:

 Barb’s death in Stranger Things facilitates Nancy Byers’ character development but also happens late enough into the story that viewers have grown fond of her as a character outside her relationship to Nancy and Steve.
 We all relate to her plight as a high school outcast, because we’ve all been in her situation.
-She’s a lovable character, and we’re all hurt to see her die.
+She’s a lovable character, and we’re hurt to see her die.

-I’ll say only this on the matter of killing your villain: Harry Potter would have been really boring if Voldemort had died in book 4.
+On the matter of killing your villain, I’ll say only this: Harry Potter would have been really boring if Voldemort had died in book four.